briankeny/koterm/README.md

 <h3>Requirements</h3>
 Koterm requires Python versions  3.x.x and above

-The modules required are the requests module and argparse module.
+Koterm depends on the following modules  requests module , argparse and colorama (coloring windows) .
 To install the required modules simply run the following command.

 ```